l-manoj/core-webapis/README.md

 Above steps to build and publish inside a conatiner can be automated using the Dockerfile and .dockerignore files
 NOTE: Be mindful of content root when building images without source code
+NOTE: add dockerfile and .dockerignore files to .dockerignore to avoid cache invalidation and thereby sppeding up the image build process